Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 The priority defines the importance of  a `SchemaClassifer`.
 This is used to compare different `SchemaClassifiers` to find the prioritized one.
-Each priority has an assigned integer, the higher the priority, the higher assigned integer.

 ## Custom Update Schemas
 !!!
 Warning "Warning"